WenderMrn/rejobs-flutter/README.md

 ## Project

-This application aims to expose kotlin interface construction and API consumption.
+This application aims to expose flutter interface construction and API consumption.

 Know more about flutter: https://flutter.dev/